divineprog/MoSyncApps/TwitterReader/Blogposts/TwitterReaderBlog1.md

 The approach we are using is based on taking a mobile hybrid app and implement different versions of it using different user interface libraries.
 That is, we are using the same app as a test case for the various UI frameworks we are evaluating.

-The test case app is called TwitterReader, a JS/C++ hybrid app that displays Twitter feeds.
+The test case app is called TwitterReader, a MoSync HTML5/JS app that displays Twitter feeds.
+This app is based on the [WebViewTwitter](https://github.com/MoSync/MoSync/tree/master/examples/html5/WebViewTwitter) example app that comes with the [MoSync SDK](http://www.mosync.com/sdk).
+Orignally this app used the [jQTouch](https://github.com/senchalabs/jQTouch) UI library.

 For each framework tested, we implement the UI of the app using that framwork.
 Then we run the app on different devices, and evaluate it using the criteria described below.

-The evaluation critera we use are based on (1) the end-user experience, and (2) the developer experience.
+The evaluation method is simular to [heuristic evaluation](http://en.wikipedia.org/wiki/Heuristic_evaluation), and the evaluation criteria (heuristics) we use are based on (1) the end-user experience, and (2) the developer experience.

 User experience critera:

-* Graphical appearance (aesthetic impression, does the UI look "good"?)
+* Graphical appearance (aesthetic impression, does the UI look "good")
 * Performance (how "snappy" is the UI)

 Developer experience criteria: